-We also reduce the number of underperforming schools to 26, a reduction of 59 schools since 2009.
-We are confident that through our on-going remedial action and support programmes we will meet our target of reducing the number of underperforming schools to zero by the end of 2014.
+There was also an increase of 2 184 in diploma passes between 2011 and 2012.
+That's in one since 2009.
+We are confident that through our ongoing remedial action and support programmes we will meet our target of reducing the number of underperforming schools to zero by the end of 2014.